kevinding0218/InterviewDocuments/Q and A/System Design/Design Typeahead.md

 ```
 - Like Operation is expensive
 - To reduce query time, we can change our design in a tries way like
+	- since "amazon" we know has hit_count of 20b, we can save the table with prefix of "a", "am", "ama", ... etc
 	- whenever a new words comes in, if keywordssize is not full, put the new words in
 	- otherwise, compare the hit_count of new words with each word in keywords, replace the one having lower least hit_count
 	-